The first device that I created was made using the casing of a defective internet radio,

 the Raspberry Pi 5 because it has higher demands on the power supply), but this, along with the absurdly supplied

 adapter plug for the non-existent connection, somewhat tarnishes the positive overall impression.
+But because the prices there are significantly more attractive than ordering here, it's worth taking a look at the Chinese range.

 I mention this in such detail because this device was easy to assemble and works well thanks to the many small